 Grandes Heures du Duc de Berry

-The Grandes Heures Du Duc de Berry represents a special gem of the grand historical collection of one of the most important art patrons in history.
-Jean de Berry authorized the Parisian miniaturist Jacquemart de Hesdin and other artists to design a precious book of hours in an abnormally large format.
-The luxuriousness of the manuscript is embodied in innumerable quality miniatures, ornamental frames, historicized initials, and drolleries, decorated with gold through and through.
-As a matter of fact, the original binding of violet velvet with golden clasps, gemstones, and pearls, clearly makes the Grandes Heures one of the most valuable manuscripts from Duke Jean de Berry’s art collection.
+The Grandes Heures du Duc de Berry represent a special gem of the outstanding collection of probably the most important patron of the arts of the Middle Ages.
+Jean de Berry (1340–1416), brother of the French King Charles V (1338–1380), authorized some of the most virtuoso illuminators of his time to create the opulent illumination of a precious book of hours in an unusually large format, including the Parisian miniaturist Jacquemart de Hesdin (ca. 1355 – ca. 1414), the Bedford Master and the Boucicaut Master.
+The countless high-quality miniatures, ornamental borders, historiated initials and fantastical drôleries express the luxury of the manuscript, embellished all over with gold.
+As a matter of fact, the preserved original binding of violet velvet with gold clasps, gemstones and pearls, clearly makes the Grandes Heures one of the most valuable manuscripts from Duke Jean de Berry’s art collection.

 Grandes Heures Du Duc de Berry